 The trail portion of this course is extremely challenging and is in a remote area.
 It is filled with roots and rocks and there is little to no flat ground.
 There are several stream crossings throughout the course.
 Some can be rock hopped but if the stream levels are high, you could be running with wet feet a decent amount of time.
 The bottomline is that you need to be prepared for a difficult race!

 Crew and spectators

 Crew and spectators can see their runners at two locations on the course.
 These include at the Start/Finish Aid Station and at Kelly's Kitchen.

 Runners pass by the Start/Finish Aid Station at mile 0, 5.7 and mile 26.2.
 The Start/Finish is located off of HWY 24/27.
 A Google Maps link to this location can be found here.

 Runners pass by Kelly's Kitchen at mile 17.4.
 Kelly's Kitchen is located off of Dusty Level Road just west of Yates Place Camp.
 A Google Maps link to this location can be found here.

 There are no fees associated with registering, however, to help offset the cost of putting this race on, we request that you bring some sort of aid station food or beverage.
 Some suggestions include fruit, canned potatoes, chips, cookies, candy, soda, and most importantly homemade baked goods :) Once the race starts, we'll evenly disperse the donated items to our various aid stations.

 This race would not be possible if not for the awesome help from volunteers!
 If you are not running and still want to be part of the race, think about volunteering.
 Not only will you be doing an awesome deed, you'll also be able to draw some inspiration watching the runners push themselves to their limits and know that you played a large part in their finish.
-Volunteer Signup will open up on January 1, 2019.
+Volunteer Signup is now available here.